HOME > Virginia Beach History

 Captain Newport, fearing the landing site too vulnerable to Spanish and Indian attack, moved his colonists farther inland to establish the Capital City.
 On May 13, 1607, he chose a small island on the James River to establish the first permanent English Colony in the new world.
 King James had ordered that the capital city be named in his honor, hence Jamestown was born.
 The Virginia Colony was settled in a haphazard fashion.
 It was not until 14 years after the first landing at Cape Henry that colonists settled in the area that is now Virginia Beach.
 The slow early growth of Virginia Beach is somewhat puzzling due to the known abundance of natural resources available then.
 Besides being relatively free of Indians and the supposed threat they posed, there was an unlimited supply of wildlife, the most fertile soil in the entire colony, numerous deep rivers ideal for transportation and excellent accessibility to the resources of the sea.
 One of the earliest residents of Virginia Beach was Adam Thoroughgood, who at age 18, had left the home of his prominent family at Kings Lynn, Norfolkshire, England, to seek adventure and fortune in the colony of Virginia.
 The topography reminded young Thoroughgood so much of his homeland that he gave the river and her shores the name Lynnhaven.
 Thoroughgood soon became the leading citizen in Lynnhaven Parish, and was an elected member of the House of Burgess, the Governors Council, and a Justice of the Court.
 In 1635 Captain Thoroughgood (he held a commission in the county militia) earned a land grant of 5,350 acres in colonial Virginia Beach for having persuaded 105 people to settle in Virginia.
 Interestingly, included in these 105 immigrants was Augustine Warner, progenitor of George Washington, and generations later Robert E. Lee.
 During the following year, 1636, Thouroughgood built a modest but substantial brick home for his family on the western branch of the Lynnhaven River.
 This house, still standing and fully restored, is believed to be the oldest surviving brick home in America.
 Thoroughgood died suddenly at the age of 36, but his character and ideals had been embedded in the land and people of Lynnhaven.
 During the ensuing years the Lynnhaven area began to flourish under the leadership of prominent families such as the Keeling, Cornicks, Woodhouses and Strattons.
 Because of the abundance of fish in the Chesapeake Bay area, seine hauling was one of the early profitable vocations taken up by the residents along the shores of the lynnhaven.
 At this stage in history the only entrance into the Lynnhaven River from the Chesapeake Bay was by way of Little Creek and was reported to be a tedious journey of three miles.
 It did not take the fishermen long to realize that a shorter, faster route to the bay would greatly enhance the profits of those associated with the fishing industry.
 Adam Keeling, whose plantation, “Ye Dudlies,” was situated right at the mouth of the Lynnhaven River, organized a group of people to work out a solution for this situation.
 At the mouth of the Lynnhaven there was a huge sandbar about a half-mile wide, separating the River and Bay.
 Keeling’s group dug a trench across the sandbar wide enough to permit the passage of a canoe.
 Almost immediately after this feat was accomplished, a severe storm out of the northeast caused unusually high tides in the Chesapeake to rush through the ditch into the Lynnhaven River.
 The force of the tides enlarged the ditch to the size of an inlet, and today this inlet is known as the famous Lynnhaven Inlet.

 During a violent spring storm that hit Virginia Beach on April 7, 1889, more than forty ships were wrecked between Cape Henry and Cape Hatteras.
 One of the ships that survived the storm was the “Benjamin F. Poole” of Providence, Rhode Island.
 Where the wreck of the “Dictator” was the most tragic in Virginia Beach’s history, the wreck of the “Benjamin F. Poole” was the most amusing.
 The four-masted schooner was bound for Baltimore to pick up a cargo of coal when it was caught in the storm.
 The ship’s captain, Hjalmar Charlton, tried in vain to steer his vessel to the confines of the Chesapeake Bay, and finally was forced to beach his ship, else it be broken up by the force of the storm.
-The ship came ashore between 16th &amp 17th Streets, and the entire crew was rescued in a breeches buoy by the crew of the Seatack Lifesaving Station.
+The ship came ashore between 16th & 17th Streets, and the entire crew was rescued in a breeches buoy by the crew of the Seatack Lifesaving Station.
 The ship was left so high and dry after the storm had passed that one was able to walk completely around the ship at low tide in dry sand.
 The Merit Wrecking Company was hired to attempt to float the ship, but all attempts failed.
 Realizing that an unusually high tide would be the only way to float the ship, the wrecking crew built a coffer dam around the ship forming a dry dock of sorts.
 Additionally, a heavy rope was extended out into the ocean, attached to the ships anchor and marked by a buoy.
 The ship had been on the beach for some fifteen months when Captain Charlton got married in July of 1890, and he and his new bride spent their honeymoon aboard the stranded ship.
 The accommodations for the honeymooners were quite luxurious, for the Captain’s quarters were handsomely paneled and decorated.
 All of their meals were served by the ship’s steward.
 The couple literally had the beach and ocean right at their doorstep.
 Captain and Mrs. Charlton decided to set up housekeeping on the ship, and spent an enjoyable summer meeting the curious folks who came to see their stranded ship.
 Finally on September 28, 1890, after seventeen months, a three-day northeaster hit Virginia Beach and brought on the necessary tides to get the ship afloat.
 After being overhauled, the ship sailed the seas for many years.
 Thus ended the most unusual honeymoon in the history of Virginia Beach.

 The site where Grace Sherwood was “Ducked”